 How to create an internal wiki

-Creating an internal wiki is about making information easy to access, update, and manage — not just storing files.
-Here’s a straightforward process you can follow:
+Creating an internal wiki is about making information easy to access, update, and manage within and across teams.
+Here's a straightforward process you can follow to build your own.

 1. Identify the key information your team needs

 Use a tool that makes it easy to organize information, update content in real time, and control who can access different sections.
-As your wiki grows, you'll also need a platform that can handle more documents, users, and workflows without adding extra complexity.
+As your wiki grows, you'll also need a platform that handles more documents, users, and workflows without adding extra complexity.

-Softr gives you a flexible way to build an internal wiki around the tools and data your team already uses — without needing to start from scratch or manage a complex setup.
+Softr gives you a flexible, no-code way to build an internal wiki around the tools and data your team already uses.
+Here's what it enables:

-- Embed rich content directly into your wiki: Bring guides, tutorials, and supporting resources into one place by embedding videos, PDFs, Notion pages (with a "Page Content" field), and more — without custom development.
+- Embed rich content directly: Bring guides, tutorials, and supporting materials into your wiki by embedding videos, PDFs, and Notion pages, without any custom development.

 Instead of moving documents into a new system or rebuilding from scratch, you can create a wiki that keeps your team's projects, processes, and knowledge organized, connected, and easy to manage as you grow.